spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/are-zed-endpoints-split-to-3-backendapi-backendgateway-backoffice.md

 ---
 title: Are ZED endpoints split into BackendApi, BackendGateway, and Backoffice?
-description: This document allows you to assess if ZED endpoints are split to 3 (BackendApi, BackendGateway, Backoffice).
+description: Assess if ZED endpoints are split into BackendApi, BackendGateway and Backoffice.
 template: howto-guide-template
 ---